Crystal Hayling is the Executive Director of The Libra Foundation

 The Libra Foundation began years ago to focus our grantmaking on communities of color on the frontlines of change.
 We doubled our grantmaking last year to help our grantees meet the multiple challenges of 2020—in public health, the economy, and in our democracy.
 The Libra team’s guiding principle is that those who are closest to the issues understand those issues the best.
 They are most equipped to build and implement solutions in their communities.

-This means funding independent abortion clinics and local abortion funds on the groundThese brave and resourceful grantees are working with patients to help pay for procedures, negotiate childcare and make travel arrangements.
+This means funding independent abortion clinics and local abortion funds on the ground. se brave and resourceful grantees are working with patients to help pay for procedures, negotiate childcare and make travel arrangements.
 They are ensuring patient safety despite the constant presence of screaming, sometimes violent protesters.
 They risk their own lives, often traveling across state lines to perform safe abortions in places where the lack of providers means that the legal right to abortion is largely theoretical.
 We stand with them.

-We hope you will join us in funding groups working on reproductive justice – creating a world where pregnant people have not just the freedom to have an abortion, but also the right to choose to have children and raise them in safe, healthy environments Join us in ensuring that transgender people have access to the full range of reproductive and sexual health services without stigma.
+We hope you will join us in funding groups working on reproductive justice – creating a world where pregnant people have not just the freedom to have an abortion, but also the right to choose to have children and raise them in safe, healthy environments.
+Join us in ensuring that transgender people have access to the full range of reproductive and sexual health services without stigma.
 Let’s make sure that pregnant people seeking support don’t end up at “crisis pregnancy centers” where ideological agendas trump medical expertise and unlicensed, untrained staff often compromise the health and safety of the individuals they purport to “help.”

-It’s time for action, not more empty political debates.
-Grantmakers concerned with womens issues must understand that policy doesn’t mean much without practitioners.
+action, not more empty political debates.
+Grantmakers concerned with women’s issues must understand that policy doesn’t mean much without practitioners.
 Join me in investing in the frontline groups making reproductive justice and health equity a reality – not a theory enshrined in law, but a practice in the lives of pregnant people wherever they live and whatever their color, class or gender identity.
-We hope the information, stories, data and resources you find in this toolkit help you get involvedJoin us!
+We hope the information, stories, data and resources you find in this toolkit help you get involved.
+Join us!

 Crystal Hayling